dpiatkowski/Expressions/README.markdown

 ## Language support

-For C# and VB.NET, most of the expressions that are supported by that language, are supported by Expressions.
+For C# most of the expressions that are supported by that language, are supported by Expressions.
 For detailed information about the supported expressions, the ANTLR grammar files are available.
 One specific addition made to the C# parser is the use of literal dates.
 This is a feature from VB.NET which I was compelled to include in the C# parser.
 The Flee language also supports ## for specifying TimeSpan's.
-This feature is included in both the C# and VB.NET parser.

 The Flee language is very well documented and can be found on the [Language Reference](http://flee.codeplex.com/wikipage?title=LanguageReference)